1,000+ Opportunities

 The State of Indiana’s Office of Commerce was created by Governor Mike Braun to align and accelerate the state’s economic development efforts and is led by Indiana Secretary of Commerce David J. Adams.
 Indiana is Open for Business: February’s Jobs and Wages Wins Indiana is Open for Business: February’s Jobs and Wages Wins Indiana is Open for Business: February’s Jobs and Wages Wins

-Based on current listing details, eligibility includes: Community organizations in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community organizations in Indiana.
+Confirm the full requirements in the official notice before applying.

 Manufacturing Readiness Grants (Indiana) is a grant from the Indiana Economic Development Corporation (IEDC) that funds Indiana manufacturers investing in smart manufacturing technologies, modernization initiatives, and capacity improvements.
 The program helps Indiana companies adopt cutting-edge equipment, automation, and digital technologies to strengthen their global competitiveness.
 Eligible applicants are Indiana-based manufacturers undertaking qualifying investments in smart manufacturing technology integration.
 Awards are available up to $200,000 per applicant with a 1:1 matching requirement, meaning recipients must commit equal private investment alongside the grant.
 No current application deadline is listed; interested manufacturers should contact IEDC directly for program cycle details.